WisTex/Raconteur/FEATURES.md

+Federated Single Sign-on : Makes private/protected resources on external sites as accessible as on local sites.

+Federated Access Control : Works with Federated Single Sign-on to provide private/protected media and web resources to anybody, including those visiting from different sites.

 Groups : Public, private, and moderated.
 These work across nearly all fediverse platforms.

 Events : Calendar and attendance; automatic timezone adjusted birthday notifications for friends using this feature.

 Permissions : Because not everybody wishes to converse with and share intimate facets of their life with random strangers.

-Cloud storage : Built-in network file storage integrated with social networking access/permissions.
+Cloud storage : Built-in network file storage integrated with federated access control and social networking access/permissions.
 Available over WebDAV.

 Editor : Supports markdown, html, and bbcode.
 Use any or all of these in any post to create a media rich experience.
 Post editing and preview are supported.